 However, there will be some delay on the touch screen which, without being frustrating, will sometimes be felt.

-In order to evaluate the performance of UMIDIGI F1, we submitted it to the benchmark AnTuTu v7 and we compared its score with other smartphones sold in the same price range, between $200 and $250, the Xiaomi Mi A2 and Honor 8X.
+To evaluate the performance of the UMIDIGI F1, we presented below our benchmark tests and compared its assessment with other smartphones sold in the same price range, from $200 to $250, Xiaomi Mi A2 and Honor 8X.

 Unsurprisingly, the UMIDIGI F1 comes close to the Xiaomi Mi A2 score, equipped with the same chip.
 However, it is a little worse than the Honor 8X, although the results of the smartphone UMIDIGI remain in the same order of magnitude.